 How to identify a product?

 SKU used to be the only product identifier in the PIM.
-There are now 2 ways to identify a product:
+There are now 3 different ways to identify a product:

-- Use the product UUID, which is the most future-proof method
+- Use the product UUID, which is an immutable way to identify your products

 Manage your products with the Identifier attribute

 The identifier is an attribute with a few specific characteristics:

 - By default, the main identifier is the “SKU”.
 You can create up to 10 identifier attributes for your catalog and set another identifier attribute as the main identifier.
 Setting up another main identifier in your PIM is only possible through the UI, on an identifier attribute settings page of your choice.
 This change is not possible via imports or the API.

 - The value of this attribute must be unique per product.

 - This attribute is not localizable (per locale) nor scopable (per channel).

 On the PIM, you can now search for a product with any of its identifiers in two different ways: